Lukeghenco/sql-all-your-databases-belong-to-us/README.md

 #Objectives:
+1. create a video games table
+2. insert 5 games into the video games table
-1. Find the highest priced game
+3. Find the highest priced game
-2. Find all of the games developed by Nintendo
+4. Find all of the games developed by Nintendo
-3. Find the total number of adventure games
+5. Find the total number of adventure games
-4. Find the average prices of all the video games
+6. Find the average prices of all the video games
-5. Find the game title with the lowest rating
+7. Find the game title with the lowest rating

+Step: 1

-We have a database full of video games.
-The schema should look like this
+We are going to create a database full of video games.
+In the `lib/create.sql` file we need to create our database.
+The schema should look like this.
 ```
 CREATE TABLE video_games (
   id INTEGER PRIMARY KEY,